-29 Institutions outside the U.S. may replace the 10 Essential Services with content appropriate to the nation/region.

-- 5. Discuss the science of primary, secondary, and tertiary prevention in population health, including health promotion, screening, etc. - 6.
+- 1. Explain public health history, philosophy, and values - 2.
+Identify the core functions of public health and the 10 Essential Services29 - 3.
+Explain the role of quantitative and qualitative methods and sciences in describing and assessing a population's health - 4.
+List major causes and trends of morbidity and mortality in the U.S. or other community relevant to the school or program - 5.
+Discuss the science of primary, secondary, and tertiary prevention in population health, including health promotion, screening, etc. - 6.
 Explain the critical importance of evidence in advancing public health knowledge